maxilie/agent-roger/README.md

 # Miscellaneous

-The dashboard visualizer does not work with Brave browser's shields enabled (specifically, the "block fingerprinting" option disables click functionality for the dashboard's force graph).
+The dashboard visualizer does not work with Brave browser's shields enabled:

+- Specifically, the "block fingerprinting" option disables click functionality for the dashboard's force graph.

 If docker fails to build, you may need to disable buildkit in your docker engine settings.